 However, if you get away from the neon lights and huge crowds, you’ll find that in summer, during nights known as hotaru-gari, there are many locations where there are special events dedicated to fireflies.
 We’ll go over some of the best places to see hotaru and how you can take part in the fun.
 If you’re visiting Japan during the summer months, this is a unique experience to take advantage of.

 The first thing to know about fireflies is that technically, they are beetles.
 There are more than 2,000 species of them worldwide, and they exist on every continent except Antarctica.
 There are actually quite a few species in Japan, and they generally live in moist environments.
 Because they require clean water from streams, pollution has cut down on the number of fireflies in Japan, showing how important it is to protect natural resources so we can keep experiencing this wonder of nature.

 One thing that sets some Japanese hotaru apart is that they live in the water during the larval stage, an extremely rare quality.
 Genji-botaru larvae live in streams, while heike-botaru inhabit rice fields and non-flowing water.
-They have short lifespans, and glow to attract mates, which is why you can see their flashing lights.
+They have short lifespans and glow to attract mates, which is why you can see their flashing lights.
 Both genji-botaru and heike-botaru are named after famous warrior families from history.
 The third common type are hime-hotaru, which are found in forest areas.

 Most firefly festivals happen in the months of June and July, when it is warm at night, and last only one or two weeks; if you’re able to see them in their natural habitat, the window is a bit longer.

-Best places to go and see fireflies in Japan
+Best places to go and see fireflies in Japan in 2023

 1. Motosu Hotaru